South Africa Program

 Study in South Africa - A Unique Setting

-The program in South Africa will be the nineteenth summer program abroad by Howard Law School to be held in South Africa.
+The program in South Africa will be the twentieth summer program abroad by Howard Law School to be held in South Africa.
 The program will be conducted at the University of Western Cape in Cape Town, one of the most beautiful cities in the world.
 Cape Town is the legislative capital of South Africa.
 Cape Town is located on the southern tip of the African continent with the Atlantic Ocean to the West and the Indian Ocean to the East.
 The city is surrounded by mountains with the majestic Table Mountain in the background.
 A thriving metropolis, the city is well connected by mass transportation to the rest of southern Africa.

 The University of Western Cape has been and continues to be a pre-eminent institution in the struggle for a democratic South Africa.
 Many members of its faculty (law school in particular) now occupy prominent positions in the new cabinet and government.